 Pair with honey, walnuts and sliced apple.

-Made using milk from local cattle, Castello Traditional Danish Blue comforts with a creamy profile of intricate flavors and a smooth texture.
-Native to blue mold cheeses, the opening is initially soft with flavors intensifying as it lingers.
+Made using milk from local cattle, Danish Blue comforts with a creamy profile of intricate flavours and a smooth texture.
+Native to blue mould cheeses, the opening is initially soft with flavours intensifying as it lingers.

 Pair with fresh pear, citrus fruit and walnuts.